 In April 2007 the Federal Health Insurance Act was amended to allow Health Funds the ability to design more flexible insurance products.

-Previous federal legislative reform (2004/5) was specifically intended to encourage appropriate recognition of podiatric surgical services and equitable payment of rebate for these services.
-The Health Insurance Act and the National Health Act were amended to include Fellows of the ACPS in the same category as medical practitioners for the purposes of hospital admission.
-The explanatory memorandum to the amendment stated that hospital treatment provided by Fellows of the ACPS should be treated under applicable benefits arrangements “as they would if a medical practitioner provided a professional service”.
-These legislative reforms in combination with national registration of Fellows of the ACPS as specialists in foot and ankle surgery affirms that surgery performed by Fellows of the ACPS has been shown to be safe, clinically effective and cost effective
+Previous federal legislative reform (2004/5) was specifically intended to encourage appropriate recognition of podiatric surgical services and equitable payment of rebates for these services.
+The Health Insurance Act and the National Health Act were amended to include Members of the ACPS in the same category as medical practitioners for the purposes of hospital admission.
+The explanatory memorandum to the amendment stated that hospital treatment provided by Members of the ACPS should be treated under applicable benefits arrangements “as they would if a medical practitioner provided a professional service”.
+These legislative reforms in combination with the national registration of Members of the ACPS as specialists in foot and ankle surgery affirm that surgery performed by Members of the ACPS has been shown to be safe, clinically effective and cost-effective.

-No individual or organisation should imply or suggest that the training and or skills of podiatric surgeons in Australia is in question.
+No individual or organisation should imply or suggest that the training and or skills of podiatric surgeons in Australia are in question, with outcome data supporting the safety profile of Australian Podiatric surgeons.

-To satisfy the intent of federal parliament when passing the legislation, health funds should consider equitable payment of hospital costs; including theatre costs and prostheses costs in association with admission for foot & ankle surgery performed by registered specialist Fellows of the ACPS.
-Many insurance companies comply with this intent – if your fund however discriminates against Fellows of the ACPS by not providing a product which equitably covers these cost you should consider firstly discussing the issue with your fund and if no positive outcome is noted you may complain to the Health Insurance Ombudsman.
+To satisfy the intent of federal parliament when passing the legislation, health funds should consider equitable payment of hospital costs; including theatre costs and prostheses costs in association with admission for foot & ankle surgery performed by registered specialist Members of the ACPS.
+Many insurance companies comply with this intent – if your fund however discriminates against Members of the ACPS by not providing a product that equitably covers these costs you should consider firstly discussing the issue with your fund and if no positive outcome is noted you may complain to the Health Insurance Ombudsman.
 Please note that many services are only available on higher levels of hospital insurance.
-You may not be eligible for payments for podiatric services based on the level of cover you have paid for.
+You may not be eligible for payments for podiatric services based on the level of coverage you have paid for.